dummylabs/thewatchman/README.md

 ## Quick start

-1. Go to the "Integrations" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
-Add new repository `dummylabs/thewatchman` with **Integration** category.
-2. Click the big blue button "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".
+1. Go to the "Integrations" section on HACS, click "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".
-3. Restart Home Assistant, go to Configuration->Devices and Services->Add Integration and select watchman integration.
+2. Restart Home Assistant, go to Configuration->Devices and Services->Add Integration and select watchman integration.
-4. Go to Developer Tools -> Services, type `watchman` and select `Watchman: report` service then press "Call Service" button.
+3. Go to Developer Tools -> Services, type `watchman` and select `Watchman: report` service then press "Call Service" button.
 Check `watchman_report.txt` file in your configuration directory.

 Refer to the [Configutation section](https://github.com/dummylabs/thewatchman#configuration) for further fine-tuning.